-- (A) Ferrovial Emisiones, S.A. (the "Issuer") proposes to issue €500,000,000 3.375 per cent Notes due 2021 (the "Notes") in connection with which the Issuer and the Original Guarantors (as defined in the Conditions (as defined below)) have become parties to the fiscal agency agreement (the "Fiscal Agency Agreement" as amended, supplemented or restated from time to time) to be dated on or around 7 June 2013 made between BNP Paribas Securities Services, Luxembourg Branch as fiscal agent (the "Fiscal Agent" which expression shall include any successor as fiscal agent under the Fiscal Agency Agreement), BNP Paribas Securities Services, Sucursal en España as commissioner (the "Commissioner" which expression shall include any successor as commissioner under the Fiscal Agency Agreement) and the Issuer. - (B) The Guarantor has duly authorised the giving of a guarantee on an unconditional, unsubordinated and unsecured basis to guarantee the payment of all sums expressed to be payable by the Issuer under the Notes and Coupons, such guarantee becoming effective as at the date of this Deed of Guarantee.
+- (A) Ferrovial Emisiones, S.A. (the "Issuer") proposes to issue €300,000,000 2.500 per cent.
+Notes due 2024 (the "Notes"). - (B) The Guarantor has duly authorised the giving of a guarantee on an unconditional, unsubordinated and unsecured basis to guarantee the payment of all sums expressed to be payable by the Issuer under the Notes, such guarantee becoming effective as at the date of this Deed of Guarantee.